 To further understand and illustrate the transport and fate of spilled Line 901 oil, NOAA performed hindcast modeling using the General NOAA Operation Modeling Environment (GNOME).
 GNOME is an oil spill trajectory model in which the surface oil is divided into a large number of small particles of equal mass that move under the influence of surface ocean currents, wind drift, and horizontal mixing from the time of the spill.
 GNOME also includes algorithms that simulate surface oil weathering, e.g., evaporation and dispersion.
-GNOME modeling snapshots (Figure 2) show Line 901 oil moving into the Santa Barbara Channel May 20, 2015 and May 21, 2015, with very few particles reaching the Channel Islands.
+GNOME modeling snapshots (Figure 2) show Line 901 oil moving into the Santa Barbara Channel May 20, 2015 and May 21, 2015, transiting the waters of the Channel Islands National Marine Sanctuary, but no particles reached the Channel Island shores.
 Rather, the particles move east, making landfall on the Ventura coast about May 25, 2015 with subsequent deposition by May 29, 2015 in Los Angeles County.
 More information on the GNOME modeling can be found in Appendix A.